Coasteering

 The leader must:

-Inspect water for signs of visible pollution, for example rubbish, blue green algae or chemicals.
+• Inspect water for visible signs of pollution, for example rubbish, blue green algae or chemicals.

 Leadership team ratio